greencoast-studios/discord.js-extended/README.md

 > Keep in mind that you only need to deploy globally once.
 Also, this process can take up to an hour to be reflected
 > on Discord. **You should not use `client.deployer.deployGlobally()` for development.**

+## Inviting Your Bot

+Inviting your bot requires you to build a specific invite link.
+Head over to the [Discord Applications Page](https://discord.com/developers/applications) and go into your bot's page.
+Under the `OAuth2` tab, head over to the `OAuth2 URL Generator` and select (at least) the scopes `bot` and `application.commands`.
+At the bottom, another box should show up where you should pick the corresponding permissions your bot requires to function properly.
+Once you have all that set, an invite URL will be generated.
+You should invite the bot to your server (or any server) with this link.

 ## Testing

 You can run the unit tests for this package by: